PurpleNinja225/NASible/README.md

 ## What This Could Do

-NASible can run anything that's in a Docker image, which is why Portainer is included.
-A NAS configuration is a pretty personal thing so NASible is just a framework to help get you started.
+NASible can run anything that's in a Docker image, which is why Portainer is included as the default manager.
+A home NAS is a usually a pretty personal thing and unique to each individual so NASible aims to be a modular framework to help get you started with wide array of supported applications built in!
-If you have some pretty usefull containers make a PR, other's will appriciate it.
+We are always looking to expand the range of applications supported, so if you run some pretty usefull containers make a PR, or even mention it as an application request other's will appriciate it.

 ## What This Doesn't Do

-NASible doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive.
+NASible doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive or cause potential data loss.
 That aside, configuring partitions is usually a one-time (or very infrequent) event, so there's not much to be gained by automating it.
 Check out the [docs](https://purpleninja225.github.io/NASible/) for recommended setups.